Walk Slowly.

 Some of the oldest mountains on Earth, worn smooth by half a billion years.
 Rhododendron tunnels, mossy coves, and ridgelines that roll to the horizon.
 Southern West Virginia carries a deep coal mining history that shaped these communities and this landscape - you’ll see it in the hollows and along the rivers.
 We hike the high spruce forests of the Monongahela National Forest and the dramatic gorges of New River Gorge National Park - trails that carry the weight of deep time.

-Southeastern Alaska
+Southeast Alaska

 What a Trip Feels Like